Lithium Americas Corp. (LAC) Shares Down Despite Recent Market Volatility

 Lithium Americas Corp.
-(NYSE: LAC)’s stock price has decreased by -2.76 compared to its previous closing price of 23.88.
-However, the company has seen a fall of -0.85% in its stock price over the last five trading days.
+(NYSE: LAC)’s stock price has decreased by -7.82 compared to its previous closing price of 23.54.
+Despite this, the company has experienced a -6.55% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Lithium Americas Corp.
 (NYSE: LAC) Right Now?

-The 36-month beta value for LAC is also noteworthy at 1.52.
-There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for LAC is at 1.49.
+Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored